 “Before this time, no such training existed and small organizations often lacked the skills to compete for grant opportunities.
 The Center began as a local project in Los Angeles, but as word of its alumni’s successes spread, demand for trainings rapidly expanded.
 By 1975, The Grantsmanship Center was conducting more than 100 workshops a year across the country.”

 On a personal note, the certificate of completion is a document I cherish to this day.
 That course was tough, but it was excellent.

 I admit, this is a new organization for me.
 I am intrigued by its mission.
 “NANOE members believe that ‘innovation never fears a challenge’ and that the greatest contribution nonprofit practitioners can make to charity is to become the creative enterprise-leaders our sector so desperately needs.”

 NextAfter: Nonprofit Fundraising Optimization it as the top of its game when it comes to researching and identifying what makes online giving more successful.
 That is a skill everyone in the nonprofit sector needs today.
 I attended NIO Summit conference in 2018 in San Antonio, and I have never seen any other support organization do as well as NextAfter.
 This group also offers certification workshops, online courses, annual conferences and more.
 I recommend them highly.

 NTEN: Nonprofit Technology Network

-National Association of Charitable Gift Planners (formerly, Partnership for Philanthropic Planning or PPP)
+National Association of Charitable Gift Planners (formerly Partnership for Philanthropic Planning)

 Originally created in 1988, the National Association of Charitable Gift Planning is the leading organization setting standards for charitable gift planners.
 It brings members together to learn, connect and advocate.
 It provides education and resources that enrich and advance careers.
 It connects colleagues at all levels through its national network—including those who defined the field.
 It exists to serve its distinguished profession and bring to life the art and science of charitable gift planning.